talorlik/ldap-2fa-on-k8s/application/SECURITY-IMPROVEMENTS.md

 ### Prerequisites

 - EKS cluster must support Network Policies (CNI plugin must support Network Policies)
 - Helm chart must create pods with labels matching the network policy selectors

 ### Important Considerations

 1. **Generic Policy Approach**: The network policies are **service-agnostic** and apply to ALL pods in the namespace:

    - No label selectors needed - works with any service
+   - Cross-namespace communication enabled for LDAP service access
    - Your 2FA website will work automatically
    - Future services will work without policy changes